-Mutual of Omaha, the underwriter for the FOREIGN SERVICE BENEFIT PLAN, has accreditation from URAC for Health Utilization Management Standards.
-Mutual's Disease Management vendor, American Healthways, has accreditation for disease management programs from URAC, the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and the National Committee for Quality Assurance (NCQA).
+The Plan's Health Utilization and Disease Management Programs have accreditation from the Utilization Review Accreditation Committee (URAC) and the National Committee for Quality Assurance (NCQA).
 The Private Healthcare System PPO Network has NCQA accreditation for Credentialing and Recredentialing.
-See the 2007 Guide for more information on accreditation.
+See the 2008 Guide for more information on accreditation.